influxdata/flux-lsp-cli/Readme.md

 npm i -g @influxdata/flux-lsp-cli
 ```

+# Core functionality

+The core of the flux parsing library can be found [here](https://github.com/influxdata/flux-lsp) which is compiled into WASM for consumption in this tool.

 # Vim setup

 There are a lot of plugins that are capable of running language servers.
 This section will cover the one we use or know about.